- Sep 21, 2021

 The advantage of getting a partner brings numerous benefits to the table.
 First of all, you get to split both risk and reward of running a business.
 Apart from this, you can feel free to allow someone to take up a part of your administrative task and get more time and energy you can dedicate elsewhere.
 The advantage of a partner (good partner) over a subordinate assistant lies in the fact that this person is equally invested in the success of your business as you are.

 Unfortunately, accepting someone’s money and aid doesn’t come for free and this also means that you will have to hand over some of the control over your company to the other party.
-Finally, keep in mind that shared interest doesn’t necessarily mean shared vision.
+Finally, keep in mind that shared interest doesn’t necessarily mean a shared vision.
 Therefore, you need to find someone with the right mindset to team up with.

 If you have a detailed plan for a product that you intend to peddle but not enough funds to actually produce the good, you can always enable a pre-ordering system.
 Here, you will offer your potential clients a unique chance to pre-order these products with a massive discount.
 In this way, you receive the money in advance and get the resources you need to put your plans into action.
 The downside of this idea is the fact that people are often skeptical of young entrepreneurs without portfolio to back them up.